Sovereign Military Order of Malta: Prelate

 The Prelate of the order is responsible for the clergy of the order and assists the Grand Master, the Grand Commander and the Coordinator of the Second Class in the care of the spiritual life and in the religious observance of all members of the order.
 He is appointed by the pope on the advice of the cardinal patron.

 On 4 July 2015 Pope Francis named Bishop Jean Laffitte prelate.
 Laffitte succeeded Archbishop Angelo Acerbi, who had held the office since 2001.
 Since 21 December 2023 the prelate has been Msgr.
-Luis Manuel Cuña Ramos, a native of Spain who has spent the most of his life in Rome as a consultant and professor of church history as the Pontifical Urban University and the Pontifical Gregorian University.
+Luis Manuel Cuña Ramos, a native of Spain who has spent most of his life in Rome as a consultant and professor of church history at the Pontifical Urban University and the Pontifical Gregorian University.

 Relationship with other mutually-recognised Orders of Saint John

-The Sovereign Military Order of Malta has collaborated with other mutually-recognized Orders of Saint John; for example, the SMOM is a major donor of the St John Eye Hospital in Jerusalem, which is primarily operated by the Most Venerable Order of Saint John.
+In 1975 the Committee on the Orders of Saint John was formed by the Order of Malta and the four Protestant members of the Alliance of the Orders of Saint John of Jerusalem (the Order of Saint John (Bailiwick of Brandenburg); the Order of Saint John in the Netherlands; the Order of Saint John in Sweden; and the Most Venerable Order of Saint John).
+The five orders cooperate on historical research activities.
+They also cooperate on certain humanitarian activities, e.g. the Order of Malta is a major donor of the St John Eye Hospital in Jerusalem, which is primarily operated by the Most Venerable Order of Saint John.

-Nuns of the Order
+Nuns of the order

-There are three enclosed monasteries of nuns of the Order, two in Spain that date from the 11/12th centuries and one in Malta.
+There are three enclosed monasteries of nuns of the order, two in Spain that date from the 11/12th centuries and one in Malta.
 The existence of the nuns is not mentioned in the Constitutional Charter or the Code of the Order.